nickbrandt/GitLab/doc/user/group/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/21301) in GitLab 12.6.

-You can prevent users from being added to a conversation and getting notified when one mentions a group in which those users are members.
+You can prevent users from being added to a conversation and getting notified when anyone mentions a group in which those users are members.

-Groups with disabled mentions are visualised accordingly in the auto-completion menu.
+Groups with disabled mentions are visualized accordingly in the autocompletion dropdown.

-This is particularly helpful, if a group has large amount of users.
+This is particularly helpful for groups with a large number of users.

 To enable this feature: